justojs/justo-inline-assert/README.md

 ### allHave()

-Checks whether all items of an array have a set of properties:
+Check whether all items of an array have a set of properties:

 ```
 allHave(array, prop : string) : boolean